Lifecycle Workflows custom task extension

 Lifecycle Workflows allow you to create workflows that can be triggered based on joiner, mover, or leaver scenarios.
 While Lifecycle Workflows provide several built-in tasks to automate common scenarios throughout the lifecycle of users, eventually you may reach the limits of these built-in tasks.
-With the extensibility feature, you'll be able to utilize the concept of custom task extensions to call-out to external systems as part of a workflow.
-By calling out to the external systems, you're able to accomplish things, which can extend the purpose of your workflows.
-When a user joins your organization you can have a workflow with a custom task extension that assigns a Teams number, or have a separate workflow that grants access to an email account for a manager when a user leaves.
+With the extensibility feature, you're able to utilize the concept of custom task extensions to call-out to external systems as part of a workflow.
+For example, when a user joins your organization you can have a workflow with a custom task extension that assigns a Teams number, or have a separate workflow that grants access to an email account for a manager when a user leaves.
 With the extensibility feature, Lifecycle Workflows currently support creating custom tasks extensions to call-out to Azure Logic Apps.

 - Logic App contributor

 The Logic App Operator role is not sufficient.

 When creating custom task extensions, the scenarios for how it interacts with Lifecycle Workflows can be one of two ways:

 - Launch and continue - The Azure Logic App is started, and the following task execution immediately continues with no response expected from the Azure Logic App.
 This scenario is best suited if the Lifecycle workflow doesn't require any feedback (including status) from the Azure Logic App.
 If the Logic App is started successfully, the Lifecycle Workflow task is considered a success.

 - Launch and wait - The Azure Logic App is started, and the following task's execution waits on the response from the Logic App.
 You enter a time duration for how long the custom task extension should wait for a response from the Azure Logic App.
 If no response is received within the defined duration window, the task is considered failed.